mdo992/bobsgame-fonts/Pixel Sans.md

 | FE20-FE2F | Combining Half Marks                    | (all)    |
 | FF00-FFEF | Halfwidth and Fullwidth Forms           | 2/225    |
 | FFF0-FFFF | Specials                                | 1/5      |

+### Pixel Sans Textbook
+The textbook font uses the same ranges but Hiragana is extended to 81 characters, Katakana is extended to 82 characters and Halfwidth and Fullwidth Forms is extended to 110 characters.

 ### PUA Characters - Version 8.0
 The current release includes the PUA characters listed below.
 The allocation of code points has been co-ordinated with characters in the [TITUS Cyberbit](http://titus.uni-frankfurt.de/), [Junicode](http://junicode.sourceforge.net/), [Alphabetum](http://guindo.pntic.mec.es/~jmag0042/alphaeng.html), Gāndhārī Unicode, Fixedsys Excelsior and [URW Palladio HOT](http://www.sanskritweb.net/) fonts.